Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ![ptOutputFilename](images/fuse-ptOutputFilename.png)

 This information is based upon the value saved in the .pts file using the content defined in the PTGui "Create Panorama > Output file:" user interface control.
 This field can sometimes be empty.

+The "Parse" menu lets you choose if you want to extract a specific part of the returned filename.

 If you enable the checkbox "Use .pts Parent Directory" then the relative filepath for the image filename will be expanded to an absolute filepath.